KnpLabs/KnpUserBundle/Resources/doc/overriding_templates.rst

 .. code-block:: html+jinja

-    {% extends 'AcmeDemoBundle::layout.html.twig' %}
+    {% extends 'layout.html.twig' %}

-    {% block title %}Acme Demo Application{% endblock %}
+    {% block title %}Demo Application{% endblock %}

     {% block content %}
         {% block fos_user_content %}{% endblock %}
     {% endblock %}

-This example extends the layout template from a fictional application bundle named ``AcmeDemoBundle``.
+This example extends the layout template from the layout of your app.
 The ``content`` block is where the main content of each page is rendered.
 This is why the ``fos_user_content`` block has been placed inside of it.
 This will lead to the desired effect of having the output from the FOSUserBundle actions integrated into our applications layout, preserving the look and feel of the application.

 **a) Define New Template In app/Resources**